After 25 years, we wouldn’t be Tito’s without the story behind our bottle and the folks who helped us tell it.

 Slowly pour sparkling water for a layering effect.

-Drop in a few blueberries and enjoy.
+Drop in blueberries for garnish.

 Back in '97, Tito tossed some black cherries into a bottle and created the first-ever Tito's infusion.
 Now, we toast to that cherry concoction by sipping a drink inspired by its flavor.